govardhanaraoganji/NodeJS-with-JADE-viewer/README.md

 > sudo apt-get remove --purge node

 Install Node.js with Ubuntu Package Manager

-1. To install Node.js, open a terminal and type the following command:
+To install Node.js, open a terminal and type the following command:
 > sudo apt-get install nodejs

-2. Then install the node package manager, npm:
+Then install the node package manager, npm:
 > sudo apt-get install npm

-3. Now we should have both the node and npm commands working
+Now we should have both the node and npm commands working
 > node -v
 	v0.10.25
 > npm -v
 	1.3.10

 # We can install node module[s] in two ways.
-1. Permanent
+1. Permanent Way
 > npm install body-parser -- save
-2. Temporary
+2. Temporary Way
 > npm install body-parser